joelfiddes/cv-markdown/index.md

 ## Employment & Projects

 `2018-2019`
-__Landell Mills Ltd__ _Consultant_ (Zarafshan River Basin Programme) [https://joelfiddes.github.io/tajsnow/], EU TA to Government Tajikistan.
-Develop pilot routines for monitoring and modelling snow based water resources  [https://joelfiddes.github.io/tajsnow/].
+__Landell Mills Ltd__ _Consultant_ <a href="https://joelfiddes.github.io/tajsnow/">Zarafshan River Basin Programme</a>, EU TA project with Ministry of Energy and Water Resources, Tajikistan.
+Develop pilot routines for monitoring and modelling snow based water resources.

 `2017-2018`
 __University of Oslo__ _Scientist_ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area simulations in mountain regions.

 `2017-2018`
-__World Meteorological Organistation__ _Consultant_ for the (WMO programme Global Cryosphere Watch)[https://joelfiddes.github.io/wmo_gcw/].
+__World Meteorological Organistation__ _Consultant_ for the <a href="https://joelfiddes.github.io/wmo_gcw/">WMO programme Global Cryosphere Watch</a>.
 Developing a global solution for interoperability of CryoNet monitoring stations and GCW dataportal.

 `2014-2017`
 __WSL Institute for Snow and Avalanche Research SLF__ _Data scientist_.
 Developing and managing data systems for the SwissEx/ OSPER project a large interdisciplinary environmental data acquisition and management project with multiple ETH domain partners.
 The WSL/ SLF is a leading federal institue in Switzerland for both hydrology and natural hazard assesments.